willcheung/textbot-rails/README.md

 POST /api/lists/add_item
 POST /api/lists/remove_item
 ```
-The JSON structure of POST are in corresponding controllers.
+The JSON structure of POST endpoints are in corresponding controllers.

 *Note that at this point, you won't get an SMS yet.
 The Flows are the entry points to receive / send SMS.*